strongloop/strongloop.com2/_posts/2017-10-17-node-interactive-2017-wrapup.md

 ---
 Node Interactive has wrapped up for another year, and the 2017 event was another success.
 Held in Vancouver, British Columbia, Canada, the event ran from October 4-6, 2017.
 IBM was Platinum Sponsor for this event, and we are all proud to have been involved.

 Vancouver's fantastic scenery and pleasant weather provided a lot of competition to last year's host city of Austin, Texas.
 But as amazing as the scenery was, the attendees were there to learn more about Node.js - and there was a lot for them to digest!
-We don't have space to give them all justice, so we'll share some highlights below.
+We don't have space to give all the keynotes and sessions justice, so we'll share some highlights below.

 <!--more-->
 <img src="https://strongloop.com/blog-assets/2017/10/nodejs-interactive-2017-cropped.png" alt="Node Interactive 2017" style="width: 350px"/>